 Dental space maintainers help intervene and treat a child whose dental arches and jaws are not in the correct position.
 In short, they help by taking advantage of the jaw because it’s still growing.
 If you are looking for a dentist that offers dental space maintainers, look no further than Greenwood Dental Care’s general dentist in Lake County, IL.

 Children who have lost a tooth or had a tooth extracted due to dental decay or other reasons typically need dental space maintainers.
 They help in maintaining the space where your dentist expects permanent teeth to grow.
 After removing a tooth, remaining teeth then tend to shift into the open space, making it difficult for the tooth to erupt.

 Oral care for your children and family members involves routine general dentistry services that can help young children and teens as they grow.
 Oral health needs change as one ages, therefore comprehensive dental care must provide for these changing needs.
-Our family dentistry in Lake County knows this and cares for our patients, young and old, accordingly.
+Our family dentistry knows this and cares for our patients, young and old, accordingly.

 Types of Dental Space Maintainers